katcipis/sophia/notes/i-lov-logs.md

 This central log is very simple (assume as less structure as possible), and supports real time + batch processing gracefully, not assuming anything on how the data is used.
 This reminds greatly of the [data lake](http://martinfowler.com/bliki/DataLake.html) concept, opposing to the traditional data warehouse.
+On this case, the basic structure could be a JSON, but there is no global assumption about the structure, the contract is between each consumer <-> producer.

 ## Consensus Algorithms